Skip to main content

 When you're ready, click either the Stop Motion button at the top right, or the Stop and Exit button on the left to exit teleoperation mode.

-Now that you have run objectives, know how to teleoperate, and know how to save waypoints, we're ready to begin building a simple objective yourself.
+Now you're ready to build a your own custom objective!
 We’re going to build a simple pick and place application using the waypoint you created earlier called Pick right cube, as well as some existing waypoints that should come out of the box.

 To begin, select the Build tab on the top menu bar.